 Within the trucking and transportation industry Penske appears to be comparatively well regarded.
 Employment reviews for Penske on Indeed.com were generally positive resulting in a total satisfaction rating of 3.6.
 A number of individual reviews by former Penske drivers praised the company for its focus on safety and training but complained that drivers were often overworked.
 Penske definitely seems to pay some of its professional drivers well while others are not.
-According to salary statistics on Indeed.com, Regional Drivers for Penske make an average annual salary of $67,000; while Delivery Drivers earn about half that.
-Penske does not cause a lot of accidents because it is a bad company.
+According to salary statistics on Indeed.com, Regional Drivers for Penske make an average annual salary of $67,000.
+Delivery Drivers earn about half that.
+But industry standards, this is a fairly reasonable wage.
+So Penske does not cause a lot of accidents because it is a bad company.
 Penske causes a lot of accidents because it has a lot of trucks on the road.

 Only a limited number of truck the Penske fleet appear to be equipped with advanced safety features.
 Penske Truck Leasing offers "Class 8" trucks that have various safety features such as Collision Mitigation Systems (CMS); Air Disc Brakes (ADB); and lane departure warnings.
 But these safety features are not standard and they cost extra.Auto Accident Lawsuits Against Penske

-Jackson v.
-Cox, et al.: (Texas, 2014): Plaintiff was driving on 2 lane highway alongside the defendant.
-Defendant was a employed by Penske Truck Leasing as a regional driver and was operating a Penske truck.
-Defendant suddenly changed lanes without signaling and ran plaintiff off the road.
+- Jackson v.
+Cox, et al.: (Texas 2014): Plaintiff was driving on 2 lane highway alongside the defendant.
+Defendant was employed by Penske Truck Leasing as a regional driver and was operating a Penske truck.
+Defendant suddenly changed lanes without signaling and ran the plaintiff off the road.
 Case was settled by Penske for $10,000.

-Wilson v.
+- Wilson v.
 GAF Bldg.
-Mat., et al.: (New Jersey, 2011): Defendant driver in this case was an independent contractor operating a Penske truck that was leased to a local building materials company.
-Defendant got in accident after making unsafe lane change.
-The building materials company was force to indemnify Penske pursuant to its contract and the case was settled for $300,000.
+Mat., et al.: (New Jersey 2011): Defendant driver was an independent contractor operating a Penske truck that was leased to a local building materials company.
+Defendant got in an accident after making an unsafe lane change.
+The building materials company was forced to indemnify Penske pursuant to its contract and the case was settled for $300,000.